philbudne/spipatjs/README.md

 ### pat(SF)

-Takes a string to match, or a function taking no arguments that returns a string or pattern (to match) or a boolean (which, if true matches the null string, and if false fails) and returns a Pattern.
+Takes a String to match, or a function taking no arguments that returns a string or pattern (to match) or a boolean (which, if true matches the null string, and if false fails) and returns a Pattern.

 ### cset(S)

-Takes a string and returns a (possibly optimized) Set representing that Unicode characters in the string.
+Takes a String and returns a (possibly optimized) character set representing the Unicode characters in the string.

 ### any(SSF)

-Takes a String, Set or Function (returning a String or Set).
+Takes a String, cset, or Function (returning a String or cset).
 Matches a single character that is any one of the characters in the String or Set.
 Fails if the current character is not one of the given set of characters.